elastic/kibana/x-pack/README.md

 Elasticsearch will run with a basic license.
 To run with a trial license, including security, you can specifying that with the `yarn es` command.

-Example: `yarn es snapshot --license trial --password changeme`
+Example: `yarn es snapshot --license trial --password changeme2`

-By default, this will also set the password for native realm accounts to the password provided (`changeme` by default).
+By default, this will also set the password for native realm accounts to the password provided (`changeme2` by default).
 This includes that of the `kibana_system` user which `elasticsearch.username` defaults to in development.
 If you wish to specify a password for a given native realm account, you can do that like so: `--password.kibana_system=notsecure`

 # Testing